 No, we do not discriminate in any way.
 We respect those who come to us in need, whatever their beliefs may be.
 We provide services based on a person’s need and on our capacity to serve.

 Does The Salvation Army discriminate in its delivery of services against those of a particular race or sexual orientation?

-No. The Salvation Army strives to provide assistance to all who come to us for help.
+No. The Salvation Army strives to provide assistance to all who come to us for help, based on the individual’s need and on our capacity to meet that need.
 We make no distinction regarding ethnicity or sexual orientation.

 Why should I contribute to The Salvation Army?